-The risk weighted assets represent an aggregated measure of different risk factors affecting the evaluation of financial products and transactions in the bank.
+The risk weighted assets represent an aggregated measure of different risk factors affecting the evaluation of financial products and transactions in the Bank.
 The aggregation considers credit, operational and market risks.
-The amount of the risk weighted assets from both the operational and market risks are determined by multiplying the respective capital requirement by a risk weighted factor of 6.7, the result of which is added to the credit risk weighted assets in order to determine the total risk weighted assets of the bank.

 According to the Basel II directive, the RWA comprise of Credit, Operational and Market risks.

 The RWA breakdown is as shown below:

-Table 4: Qualitative capital disclosures as at December 2020
+Table 4: Composition of RWA as at December 2021

-Risk class Methodology Amount
+Risk class Methodology P' 000

-Credit risk Simple Approach 11,141,640
+Credit risk Simple Approach 12,355,655

-Market risk StandardisedMeasurement Method 180,815

-Operational risk Basic indicator 1,025,257
+Operational risk Basic indicator 1,078,836

+Market risk Standardised Measurement Method 54,950

-Total 12,347,712
+Total 13,489,440